 University of Toronto Teaching Fellowships

-The University of Toronto Teaching Fellowships provide funds for up to five recipients in the Teaching Stream which will allow them to engage in a pedagogical project of direct benefit to students in a defined area of institutional priority.
-Through its focus on supporting pedagogical innovation and research, the program is intended to promote the emergence of leaders within the Teaching Stream.
-The Fellowships will provide the opportunity for Teaching Stream faculty members to undertake a two-year teaching and learning project, working closely with the Office of the Vice-Provost, Innovations in Undergraduate Education and the Centre for Teaching Support & Innovation (CTSI).
-All Teaching Stream faculty members are eligible to apply for Teaching Fellowships.
+The University of Toronto Teaching Fellowships provide faculty members in the Teaching Stream with an opportunity and resources to engage in a two-year pedagogical project of direct benefit to students in a defined area of institutional priority.
+Through its focus on supporting pedagogical innovation and scholarship through evidence-based practices and engagement with research on teaching and learning, the program promotes the emergence of educational leaders within the Teaching Stream.

 The University of Toronto Teaching Fellowship is centered on two complementary Areas of Focus:

 This area of focus is intended for Teaching Stream faculty members who are interested in leading or implementing change focused on curriculum and/or enhancing their academic programs with a lens towards improving student learning experiences.
 Applicants are asked to identify the areas of review or renewal they intend to focus on, and may align these priorities with outcomes from Quality Assurance Processes.

 This area of focus is intended for Teaching Stream faculty members who are interested in renewing or developing a course with a lens towards improving student learning experiences.
 This area targets faculty members teaching in a wide variety of contexts, including lab and classroom settings.